 Tacoma and South Puget Sound Area Apple Picking and Apple Cider Making Events

-The kids are back in school and the mornings are getting crisp!
 If you’re looking to celebrate fall with apple fun, we’re here to help!
 The bad news is there are very few spots to go apple picking in the South Sound (or even very close), but there are several South Sound area apple events full of old fashioned fun.
 This year many of those events have been scaled back.
 If you know of one I missed, do let me know!
 I also thank you in advance for confirming details for yourself as things change by the day these days.

-We’ve also linked to other options farther afield (Get it)?
-Read on for the whole round up!
 Note that this post is specific to apple events; I have another round up of harvest festivals that will be updated soon!
 You will also find a link to apple picking options out of the area at the bottom of this post.

 Lattin’s has traditionally held an Apple Festival, beginning the last weekend of September and running through the last weekend of October.
 I don’t see info. for this year, but it does look like they are open for sales of fresh produce and treats like their famous apple fritters.
 I would check their Fb page for up to date info.

 The Pierce County Gleaning Project sends volunteers to pick crops that would otherwise go to waste.
 They are donated to area food banks, and volunteers usually get to keep some as well!
 I don’t know a whole lot of details about this program, or how it’s operating in this era, but I sure think it’s cool.
 You can check it out and register as a gleaner.
 Do note that spots often go fast!
 If you have your own crops going to waste, you can also get in touch with them!

 Beyond the South Sound

 With the exception of the options mentioned above, if you want to have the kiddos pick lots of apples right off the tree, you’re going to have to find a generous neighbor (try finding your local Buy Nothing group on Facebook), or take a road trip.
 The closest options are found north, in Skagit County.
 To really multiply your options, you can head east over the mountains.
 Lauren of NWTripFinder has some fun spots in both areas.
 You can also try an article from her at the always great, Parent Map.
 Btw, if you’re here via NWTripFinder, welcome!
 Our specialty is South Sound adventures, and we’d love to have you come back again!

 There will also be lots of farm festivals and pumpkin patch fun in the weeks to come.
 Look for our updated guides to those soon.
 If you can’t wait, check out this fun post!
 It hasn’t been updated yet this year, but parks don’t really change (although leaves do)! lol As always in this era, do what sounds fun and safe for YOU and your family.